-Resident scrutiny of federal funding is higher than ever - making citizen engagement a must
+Resident scrutiny of ARPA funds is higher than ever - making citizen engagement a must

 Community engagement can both inform good policy and help us ensure federal aid programs don’t miss the mark or get misconstrued – Lafayette, LA – case in point.
-More than that, however, community engagement is a must when it comes to federal funding because, unlike run-of-the-mill local government budget processes, residents have a heightened awareness of the millions of dollars very necessarily pouring into their communities.
+More than that, however, community engagement is a must when it comes to American Rescue Plan Act (ARPA) funding because, unlike run-of-the-mill local government budget processes, residents have a heightened awareness of the millions of dollars very necessarily pouring into their communities.
 Very visible sums of money that come into the community generate conversation and discourse – considerably more so than ongoing budgetary discussions.

 With higher scrutiny and attention dedicated to the funds coming in and their intended uses, cities should expect increased citizen engagement and involvement – and higher visibility of every decision made.
 One great example comes from the City of New Orleans.

-When news hit mid-March that the City is being granted $375 million in ARP funding, residents had a lot to say.
+When news hit mid-March that the City is being granted $375 million in ARPA funds, residents had a lot to say.
 In fact, the ARP funding generated 3X the monthly average of interactions than ongoing discourse about the city budget.

 Zencity analyzed the community’s response to the announcement – similarly to how we analyzed the debut of Lafayette’s rental assistance program – providing insight for City officials into their residents’ needs, priorities, and concerns.